jupyterhub/repo2docker/docs/source/cli.md

 This will print the generated `Dockerfile`, build it, and run it.

 To see the generated `Dockerfile` without actually building it, pass `--no-build` to the commandline.
-This `Dockerfile` output is for **debugging purposes** of `repo2docker` only - it can not be used by docker directly.
+This `Dockerfile` output is for **debugging purposes** of `repo2docker` only - it can not be used by Docker directly.

 > ```bash
 > jupyter-repo2docker --no-build --debug https://github.com/norvig/pytudes